dikortis/LetsTalkETC/Episodes/Episode_14.md

-started writing about reputational network systems you know how the future of organizational design I started doing some evangelism for athyrium created this sort of Silicon Valley athyrium group with Christian feel great thur casts an online educational smart contract channel with your sponsor and and just really was put all my energy into that so that was sort of the initial like whoa block chain is something really real and exciting
+started writing about reputational network systems you know how the future of organizational design I started doing some evangelism for ethereum created this sort of Silicon Valley ethereum group with Christian feel great thur casts an online educational smart contract channel with your sponsor and and just really was put all my energy into that so that was sort of the initial like whoa blockchain is something really real and exciting

 **Carlo Vicari:**
- yeah
-yeah like when it when it quit you know
+yes like when it quit you know
-I guess we all have that clear to moment yeah so that it's funny that the room no go ahead I just say
+I guess we all have that clear to moment so that it's funny that the room no go ahead I just say